krystonschwarze/coolicons/README.md

 # coolicons

 Carefully designed icons for your next project.
 Perfect for use in web and mobile.
-Support for SVG, your favourite design tool and web font.
+Support for SVG, your favourite design tool and webfont.
 Completely free and open source.

 Go to [coolicons.cool](https://coolicons.cool/)